rockroman/PP3_The_Coach/README.md

 ### Forking the GitHub Repository
 1. Go to the GitHub repository
-2. Click on Fork button in top right corner
+2. Click on the Fork button in the top right corner
 3. Copy of the repository will be in your own GitHub account.

 ### Making a Local Clone